DISCLAIMER:

 "I already knew

-hotel.
+gestured to the hotel.
 "Now, go.
-The sooner we leave, the sooner we'll be
+The sooner we leave, the sooner we will be

 there."